Top 10 Most- Spoken Languages of India

 9. Odia or Oriya

-Odia or Oriya is the official language of the coastal state of Odisha and is one of the North Indian languages and comes from Sanskrit.
+Odia or Oriya is the official language of the coastal state of Odisha and is one of the North Indian languages that developed from Sanskrit.
 Odia is also spoken by small communities in the states of West Bengal, Jharkhand, Chhattisgarh, and Andhra Pradesh.

 Red in Odia: